kyma-project/btp-manager/docs/e2e_tests.md

 Registry url and component name are predefined.

 > **NOTE:**
-> The image tag has form 0.0.0-PR-<PR number> due to component description requirements imposed by used tooling.
+> The module image tag has form 0.0.0-PR-<PR number> due to component description requirements imposed by tooling used.

 Test are executed by Github Actions workflow (`e2e-test-k3s.yaml`).
 The k3s cluster is created, sources are checked out.
 The workflow waits till the OCI module image is available for fetching.